 If you have decided to convert your fleet to electric mobility, you should first analyse the fleet and thus your needs.
 It is important to involve your employees in this process.
 Based on this, you can then determine the charging profiles that form the basis for planning the charging infrastructure.
 You can find out more about your own charging columns and points soon at umschalten.de Comprehensive advice and a lot of information, from analysis to funding to implementation, is already available from energy supply companies such as SachsenEnergie AG.

-You can also find extensive information on e-mobility in our white paper.
-Do you have questions or a topic idea?
-Feel free to write to us at frag@umschalten.de!
+You can also find extensive information on e-mobility in our Whitepaper.
+Do you have any questions or an idea for a topic?
+Please write to us at !